reactjs/react.dev/content/docs/hooks-reference.md

 setState(newState);
 ```

 During subsequent re-renders, the first value returned by `useState` will always be the most recent state after applying updates.
+Changes to the value of the `initialState` argument after the first render are ignored.

 #### Functional updates {#functional-updates}